-The Symposium is offered in partnership with the UW-La Crosse Department of Health Education and Health Promotion and Community Health, UW-La Crosse Continuing Education and the UW Oshkosh Division of Online and Continuing Education, with support from the American Cancer Society and the Samaritan Family Wellness Foundation.
+The Symposium is offered in partnership with the UW-La Crosse Department of Health Education and Health Promotion and Community Health, UW-La Crosse Continuing Education and the UW Oshkosh Division of Online and Continuing Education, with support from the Samaritan Family Wellness Foundation.

 Special thanks to the Wisconsin Association for Middle-Level Education (WAMLE) for their support and assistance advertising the Symposium.